 In our survey with Retail Dive, 60% of participants identified two strategies as the most important to managing or reducing customer acquisition costs: creating content to publish via their own channels and improving their overall digital experience.

-As we continue to move into a relationship marketing model that’s informed by content, blended with commerce, and based on experience, you have to be extremely agile and highly adaptable to thrive in our ever-changing marketplace.
+As we continue to move into a relationship marketing model that’s informed by content, blended with commerce, and based on experience, you have to be extremely agile and highly adaptable to thrive.

 After all, the only constant is change, and you’re going to have to get really comfortable with it because it’s coming whether you like it or not.

-SaaS ecommerce solutions are, by far, the best platforms for enabling you to quickly adapt to change while achieving a lower total cost of ownership, a faster time to market, greater security, and everything you need to deliver a world-class online shopping experience.
-Open SaaS and headless are a way you can achieve all of this with added flexibility and choice when it comes to what front-end you use.
+SaaS ecommerce solutions enable you to quickly adapt to change while achieving a lower total cost of ownership, a faster time to market, greater security, and everything you need to deliver a world-class online shopping experience.
+Open SaaS and headless are a way you can achieve all of this with added flexibility and choice when it comes to what frontend you use.